silentsignal/burp-commentator/README.md

    on a checkbox.
  - The behavior of the regular expression engine can be fine tuned with the flags that Java provides (see below).

+As it can be seen on the example in the screenshot above the list, the regular expression uses the first (number 1) group after evaluation, so the expression must contain at least one group (delimited by parentheses).
+In regex, the 0th (also considered first by programmers) group contains the whole expression, hence the above clarification regarding our use of the first group, which is number 1, not 0.

 The built-in regular expression engine of the Java runtime is used, their interpretation of the standard, including character classes and flags can